Apna Time Bhi Aayega: Plot

-Vijya's son, Suraj, falls in love with Rani on the road when she saves him from getting hit by a car.
+Vijaya's son, Suraj, falls in love with Rani on the road when she saves him from getting hit by a car.
 Rani enters the house as Suraj's tutor and helps the Rajawats to regain their property.
 Soon, Rani is exposed.
-Vijya and Suraj kidnap Veer and make the whole Rajawat family their servants, except Rani.
+Vijaya and Suraj kidnap Veer and make the whole Rajawat family their servants, except Rani.
 They force Rani to marry Suraj.
-However, on Rani and Suraj's wedding day, the police arrive and arrest Suraj and Vijya.
+However, on Rani and Suraj's wedding day, the police arrive and arrest Suraj and Vijaya.
 The Rajawats get their house and property back.
 Rani Sa finally accepts Rani.
 Jay gets exposed in front of everyone and Nandini leaves him for his abusive behaviour towards her.
 Jay gets arrested.
 Vikram and Kiara confess their love.
-Kajri gets angry and kidnaps Vikram and Kiara, and tries to marry Vikram.
+Kajri gets angry and kidnaps Vikram and Kiara and tries to marry Vikram.
 However, Vikram and Kiara escape and fool Kajri.
 Kajri apologizes to everyone for her mistakes and they forgive her.
 Everyone attends the wedding where Veer-Rani and Vikram-Kiara remarry.
-Finally, Veer and Rani are reunited and the show ends on a happy note.
+Finally, Veer and Rani are reunited, and the show ends on a happy note.